MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Unrecognized keys are represented in presentation format as "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
-Keys in this form are always treated as single-valued, and the decoded `value` SHALL be used as its wire format encoding.
+SvcParams in this form are always treated as single-valued, and the decoded `value` SHALL be used as its wire format encoding.

 SvcParams in presentation format MAY appear in any order, but keys MUST NOT be